tystr/tystr.github.io/index.md

 I joined Zeeto as the second technical hire and was responsible for the redevelopment of our core data monetization platform.

 Key Accomplishments:
-* Introduced unit/functional testing and TDD methodologies to the business.
+* Introduced unit/functional testing and TDD methodologies to the business resulting in fewer bugs in production.
 * Built CI/CD pipelines and automated deployments to our various environments, decreasing effort and time required to execute deployments.
 * Worked on architecture and development of our internal data monetization and lead generation platform.
 * Took over ownership of the provisioning and management of infrastructure on AWS